kuiper2000/tropical-dynamics/_sources/Variability/waves1.md

 Note that the negative sign in the first equation is unphysical due to certain constraints (this is an exercise left for the reader).
 The term $2m+1$ in the second equation is derived from Sturm-Liouville theory.

-Looking at {eq}dispersion, we see that the first equation is non-dispersive (i.e., the wavelength does not affect the wave propagation speed).
-This represents a pure gravity wave, which can be proven by calculating the potential vorticity in {eq}shallow_water_linear_no_dimension3 (another exercise for the reader).
+Looking at {eq}`dispersion`, we see that the first equation is non-dispersive (i.e., the wavelength does not affect the wave propagation speed).
+This represents a pure gravity wave, which can be proven by calculating the potential vorticity in {eq}`shallow_water_linear_no_dimension3` (another exercise for the reader).
 The second equation can be broken down into three distinct regimes: (1) Rossby wave-dominated, (2) gravity wave-dominated, and (3) mixed regimes.

 #### Case 1: Rossby wave regime
 In this case, the dominant balance is $-k^2-\frac{k}{\omega} \approx 2m+1$, meaning $\omega$ is small.
 Therefore, $\omega \approx -\frac{k}{k^2+2m+1}$, similar to the result from the barotropic vorticity equation.
 This regime represents the low-frequency limit (i.e., the time scales dominated by the Earth's rotation)